United Way of Greater Milwaukee & Waukesha County Inc

 What United Way Values

-Measurable Outcomes United Way seeks organizations that can demonstrate capacity to measure toward community-level goals.
+Measurable Outcomes United Way seeks organisations that can demonstrate capacity to measure toward community-level goals.
 The shift to Impact Based Funding reflects donor demand for "major impact from their donations," as President Amy Lindner stated.

-Alignment with Key Initiatives Beginning in July 2026, only organizations aligned with the four Key Initiatives will receive funding.
+Alignment with Key Initiatives Beginning in July 2026, only organisations aligned with the four Key Initiatives will receive funding.
 Applications must clearly demonstrate how proposed work advances one or more of these strategic priorities.

 - Geographic location within the four-county footprint